-Hiroyasu Inoue, Kentaro Nakajima, Yukiko Umeno Saito 25 October 2013
+Hiroyasu Inoue, Kentaro Nakajima, Yukiko Umeno Saito, Friday, October 25, 2013

 Distance matters – in trade, and in knowledge creation.
 Policies encouraging industrial clustering rely on this notion.
 This column presents evidence that geographic distance is a significant impediment to inter-establishment research relationships in Japan.
 This friction persists over decades, suggesting that advances in communication technology are no substitute for face-to-face interaction.